Health Information and Tools > Patient Care Handouts > Learning About Birth Control

 • You can buy:

-• Condoms and sponges without a prescription in drugstores, online, and in many grocery stores.
+• Condoms without a prescription in drugstores, online, and in many grocery stores and convenience stores.

 • Some forms of emergency contraception without a prescription at most drugstores and sexual health clinics.

-• You need to see a healthcare provider or visit a sexual health clinic to:
+• You need to see a doctor or visit a sexual health clinic to:

 • Get a prescription for birth control pills and other methods that use hormones.